zonneplan/KiBot/README.md

             - `highlight_empty`: [boolean=true] Use a color for empty cells.
 Applies only when `col_colors` is `true`.
             - `kicost`: [boolean=false] Enable KiCost worksheet creation.
             - `logo`: [string|boolean=''] PNG file to use as logo, use false to remove.
+            - `logo_scale`: [number=2] Scaling factor for the logo.
+Note that this value isn't honored by all spreadsheet software.
             - `max_col_width`: [number=60] [20,999] Maximum column width (characters).
             - `style`: [string='modern-blue'] Head style: modern-blue, modern-green, modern-red and classic.
             - `title`: [string='KiBot Bill of Materials'] BoM title.